State: Detroit-area paramedic misled doc about ‘dead’ woman

 The latest details are in a state license suspension filed last week against Michael Storms, a Southfield firefighter and paramedic, who was part of a four-member team responding to the home of the 20-year-old woman.

 The documents obtained by The Associated Press are significant because no other agency has publicly offered many details about what happened to Beauchamp, who has cerebral palsy.
-Her family called 911 after finding her unconscious.
+Her family called 911 because of what appeared to be serious breathing problems.

 The Southfield fire chief said the incident still remains under investigation by the city.
 Johnny Menifee said he shares the family’s “anguish,” but he has also insisted that his paramedics followed proper procedures and found “no signs of life.”